AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_chatroom_attributes.md

 Removes custom attributes set by the current user.

 <div class="alert note">This method is only used to remove the key-value pairs set by the current user rather than others.
-To remove the key-value pairs specified by other users, see <a href="#force">Forcibly remove custom attributes</a>.</div>
+To remove the key-value pairs set by others, see <a href="#force">Forcibly remove custom attributes</a>.</div>

 ### HTTP request